Zach Williams (musician): The Brothers of Grace / Zach Williams and the Brothers of Grace

-After Zach Williams and the Reformation disbanded, Williams and guitarist Robby Rigsbee dedicated their lives to Christ and began playing music in their church.
+After Zach Williams and the Reformation disbanded, Williams and guitarist Robby Rigsbee dedicated their lives to Christ and began playing music in their church, Central Baptist in Jonesboro, Arkansas.
 Church band the Brothers of Grace became Zach Williams and the Brothers of Grace.
 Shaun Kirby, who had previously been part of southern rock band Further Down with Rigsbee, was the drummer.
 The group also included Bruce Ford (bass) and Kevin Rouse (keyboard).
-They independently released an EP, "Shine a Light," in 2014.
+They independently released an EP, Shine a Light, in 2014.